 We aim to continually improve our measurement standards and techniques.
 Our programs are driven by advances in science and technology, and industry and researcher’s increasing demand for greater measurement accuracy.

-We work with industry, tertiary institutes, researchers, and government, as well as international partners, to address some of Australia’s biggest societal and economic challenges.
+We work with industry, researchers, and government, as well as our international partners, to address some of Australia’s biggest societal and economic challenges.

 Read about the work we do in some of our key sectors: